tirkarp/covid19-resource-library/mobility/google/README.md

 Please read the [help section](https://support.google.com/covid19-mobility?hl=en#topic=9822927) to understand how to interpret the mobility data.

-Google Community Mobility Reports is updated every week.
+Google Community Mobility Reports is updated every week, and is available back till _February 15th, 2020_.

 ## How to access data